SAIKUMAR073/SAIKUMAR073/README.md

 - 👋 Hi, I’m SAIKUMAR MULKALLA
-- 👀 I’m interested in VLSI,Semiconductor,Embedded Systems,IOT,Full Stack Developing,Software Developing.
+- 🌱 Junior Software Engineer with good analytical, logical, and problem-solving skills and a dedicated team player eager to cultivate a wealth of experience in the field of software engineering.
-- 🌱 I’m currently Pursuing Electronic and Communication Engineering,B.Tech at Indian Institute of Information Technology,Nagpur.
+- 🌱 My technical skill set encompasses Java, Python, Docker, and Kubernetes.
+A team player by nature, I thrive in collaborative environments and constantly seek opportunities for skill enrichment and knowledge expansion.
-- 💞️ I’m looking for VLSI,HDL,Embedded Systems,Full Stack Development,Software Development Internships
+- 💞️ A graduate of the Indian Institute of Information Technology, Nagpur, where I honed my skills in Electronic and Communication Engineering.
-- 📫 How to reach me bt19ece073@iiitn.ac.in
+- 📫 How to reach me saikumarreddy.mulkalla@gmail.com & bt19ece073@iiitn.ac.in
 - 📫 LinkedIn https://www.linkedin.com/in/saikumarreddy-mulkalla-74816b238
 <!---
 SAIKUMAR073/SAIKUMAR073 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.